Kevintjeb/espbutton/README.md

 ![ESPButton Schematic](ESPButton-schematic.PNG "ESPButon Schematic")

 # Repo content
-This repository contains the source code, writting in Visual Studio Code with the Platformio extension.
+This repository contains the source code, written in Visual Studio Code with the Platformio extension.

 The PCB files are also included.
 As well as a initial 3D printed case design.